davidpasch1/crawlframej/README.md

 - *The disk writer stage always outputs page as UTF-8 regardless of the original encoding.*
 - *The framework has not been tested with non-ASCII URLs.* Note, that according to the standard for URLs (RFC1738) non-ASCII URLs are invalid.
 However, the framework should work with URLs that were originally non-ASCII and have been encoded to ASCII according to the standard.
 - *The crawl delay is fixed.* That's because it is a simple solution and there is not much gain in making it adaptive.
+- *The `robots.txt` file is not processed.* This is left to the implementor of the framework.

 ## Features